open-mmlab/mmengine/docs/en/common_usage/set_interval.md

 ## Setting the Interval for Saving Checkpoints

-To customize the interval for saving weights, set the `interval` parameter of [CheckpointHook](mmengine.hooks.CheckpointHook).
+To customize the interval for saving checkpoints, set the `interval` parameter of [CheckpointHook](mmengine.hooks.CheckpointHook).

 - EpochBased